kubernetes/enhancements/keps/sig-node/2043-pod-resource-concrete-assigments/README.md

 We have identified two main ways of testing this API:
 - Unit Tests which won't rely on gRPC.
 They will test different configurations of pods and devices.
 - Node E2E tests which will allow us to test the service itself.
-The Tests will cover the both a list-only client and a list-and-watch client.

 E2E tests are explicitly not written because they would require us to generate and deploy a custom container.
 The infrastructure required is expensive and it is not clear what additional testing (and hence risk reduction) this would provide compare to node e2e tests.